Vite plugin for static SEO meta tags in Vue SPAs

 }

-The key: specific route matches serve pre-rendered files, and the SPA fallback handles everything else.
+Specific route matches serve pre-rendered files, and the SPA fallback handles everything else.

-Skipping Pre-rendering in Development
+Skipping pre-rendering in development

 Pre-rendering adds to your build time — each route spawns a headless browser instance.
 For faster iteration during development, add an environment variable to skip it: